History of the World Wide Web: Commercialization, dot-com boom and bust, aftermath

 As the Web grew in the mid-1990s, web directories and primitive search engines were created to index pages and allow people to find things.
 Commercial use restrictions on the Internet were lifted in 1995 when NSFNET was shut down.

 In the US, the online service America Online (AOL) offered their users a connection to the Internet via their own internal browser, using a dial-up Internet connection.
 In January 1994, Yahoo! was founded by Jerry Yang and David Filo, then students at Stanford University.
 Yahoo!
 Directory became the first popular web directory.
 Yahoo!
 Search, launched the same year, was the first popular search engine on the World Wide Web.
 Yahoo! became the quintessential example of a first mover on the Web.

 Online shopping began to emerge with the launch of Amazon's shopping site by Jeff Bezos in 1995 and eBay by Pierre Omidyar the same year.

 By 1994, Marc Andreessen's Netscape Navigator superseded Mosaic in popularity, holding the position for some time.
 Bill Gates outlined Microsoft's strategy to dominate the Internet in his Tidal Wave memo in 1995.
-With the release of Windows 95 and the popular Internet Explorer browser, many publicly companies began to develop a Web presence.
+With the release of Windows 95 and the popular Internet Explorer browser, many public companies began to develop a Web presence.
 At first, people mainly anticipated the possibilities of free publishing and instant worldwide information.
 By the late 1990s, the directory model had given way to search engines, corresponding with the rise of Google Search, which developed new approaches to relevancy ranking.
 Directory features, while still commonly available, became after-thoughts to search engines.